Looking to add a new pastime to your repertoire? We’ve got 40 top ideas to give you some inspiration when trying to find a new hobby.

 For those seeking a more introspective hobby, journaling can be incredibly therapeutic.
 It helps you organise your thoughts, relieve feelings of anxiety, practice gratitude, and let you reflect on your life.
 It’s also a project that you can start with ease – all you need is either a pen and notebook or a word processor.
 Don’t overthink it, just start writing and see where it takes you.

 For some of us, our pent-up energy needs to be directed to something more physical.
-Despite the lockdown measures affecting much of the world, there are plenty of ways you can find a new hobby to keep you fit:
+If you’d like your hobby to keep you fit and healthy, here are some options that will do just that.

 There are many forms of dance, and many ways to practice.
 What’s more, you can easily make a start at home.
 You can start small by putting on some of your favourite tunes and getting active for a few minutes each day.
 Those who are looking for a more structured approach can check out lessons on YouTube from the Passion4dancing channel.